-- 1 Choose starting conditions as outlined under Optimizing starting conditions. - 2 Equilibrate the column, see "Purification". - 3 Adjust the sample to the chosen starting pH and ionic strength, see "Sample preparation". - 4 Apply the sample at 1 mL/min using HiTrap 1 mL column and at 5 mL/min using HiTrap 5 mL column.
-Collect eluate. - 5 Wash with at least 5 column volumes of start buffer or until no material appears in the eluate.
+- 1 Choose starting conditions as outlined under For a first experiment the following conditions are recommended:. - 2 Equilibrate the column, see Purification. - 3 Adjust the sample to the chosen starting pH and ionic strength, see Sample preparation. - 4 Apply the sample at 1 mL/min using HiTrap 1 mL column and at 5 mL/min using HiTrap 5 mL column.
+Collect eluate.

+- 5 Wash with at least 5 column volumes of start buffer or until no material appears in the effluent.
 Collect eluate. - 6 Elute with the first step ionic strength buffer.
 The volumes required for stepwise elution depend on the operating conditions.
 However, 3 to 5 column volumes are usually sufficient.
 Collect eluate. - 7 Elute with next ionic strength buffer.
-Collect eluate. - 8 After completed elution, regenerate the column by washing with 5 column volumes of regeneration buffer (start buffer with 1 M NaCl) followed by 5 to 10 column volumes of start buffer.
+Collect eluate. - 8 After completed elution, regenerate the column by washing with 5 column volumes of regeneration buffer (start buffer with 1 M NaCl) followed by 5 to 10 volumes of start buffer.
 The column is now ready for a new sample.